patryk47853/Cinemate/README.md

 `docker-compose up -d  `

+3. *(Optional) Rename `V2_Insert_Initial_Data` to `V2__Insert_Initial_Data` to insert Initial Data to the database.
+When you run your application, Flyway will initialize this data for you. :)

 Database will be automatically initalized through Flyway :)

-* ### <a name="project"></a> Project
+* ### Viewing Database Details

-1. Clone this git repository: `$ git clone https://github.com/patryk47853/Cinemate.git`
-2. Fetch all Maven dependencies.
-3. That's it!
-Cinemate will be available at `http://localhost:8080/login`.
+#### Terminal Access

+To view details of your database via the terminal, follow these steps:

+1. Navigate to the root folder of your project in the terminal.

+2. Run the following command to enter the Docker container:
+    ```
+    docker exec -it cinemate bash
+    ```

+3. Once inside the container, access the PostgreSQL command line interface by typing:
+    ```
+    psql -U postgres cinemate_db
+    ```

+4. To see the contents of a specific table, execute:
+    ```
+    SELECT * FROM <table_name>;
+    ```

+5. To exit the PostgreSQL command line interface, type:
+    ```
+    \q
+    ```

+#### PGAdmin4 Access

+To view database details using PGAdmin4, perform the following steps:

+1. Open PGAdmin.

+2. In the Browser panel on the left side, right-click on "Servers" and select "Create" -> "Server...".

+3. In the "General" tab of the "Create - Server" dialog, provide the following details:
+  - Enter a name for your server in the "Name" field (e.g., "Cinemate DB").

+4. In the "Connection" tab, fill in the following information:
+  - For "Host name/address", enter localhost.
+  - For "Port", enter 5332 (mapped from host port 5332 to container port 5432).
+  - For "Maintenance database", enter postgres or the name of your database if different.
+  - For "Username", enter cinemate or the username configured for your PostgreSQL database.
+  - For "Password", enter admin123 or the password configured for your PostgreSQL database.

+5. Click "Save" to save the server configuration.

+Now you can explore your database details conveniently using PGAdmin4.

+### Note:
+- Make sure Docker is running before accessing the database via the terminal.
+- Adjust the port numbers and credentials if they differ from the provided example.
+- Replace `<table_name>` with the actual name of the table you want to view.

 ## <a name="todo"></a> 📋 TO-DO List

 - [ ] Implement basic frontend for better User Experience!
-- [ ] Implemet Movie entity and fully test it.
+- [x] Implemet Movie entity and fully test it.
 - [ ] Create controllers and test access to them.
-- [ ] Expand database to include more comprehensive movie metadata.
+- [x] Expand database to include more comprehensive movie metadata.
-- [ ] Add Spring Security to enable users to securely utilize the initial version of our application!
+- [x] Add Spring Security to enable users to securely utilize the initial version of our application!

 Stay tuned for exciting updates and new features coming soon!